 \subsection{Integrating Out Charged Particles at One-Loop}

-The charged particle contributes to the four-photon interaction via one-loop diagrams.
-Three kinds of contributions appear that are respectively proportional to $ (g q)^4$, $ \frac{(g q)^2 }{M^{d-2}} $ and~$ \frac{ 1 }{M^{2d-4}} $: \be \ee Here, the dots represent the $U(1)$ charges, the double wiggles represent gravitons, and the internal bubbles can be of any of the charged particles.
+The leading contribution of the charged particle to the four-photon interaction is through one-loop diagrams.
+Three kinds of contributions appear, that are respectively proportional to $ (g q)^4$, $ \frac{(g q)^2 }{M^{d-2}} $ and~$ \frac{ 1 }{M^{2d-4}} $: \be \ee Here, the dots represent the $U(1)$ charges, the double wiggles represent gravitons, and the internal bubbles can be of any of the charged particles.

 At energy scales below the charged particle mass, the ${\cal A}_{\gamma\gamma\to \gamma\gamma}$ amplitude can be described by an infrared EFT in which the massive charged particle is integrated out, as explained in section \ref{se:EFT}.
 The generic form of the effective Lagrangian is given in Eq.\,\eqref{eq:EMEFT_lag1}.